 This course aims to bring your team up-to-speed with Qt 3D and its use of modern programmable shader-based pipelines which can applied to both OpenGL and OpenGL ES.

-During the on-site training our expert trainers guide your developers through the course content using a mixture of presentations, examples, and hands-on exercises.
-By the end of the training your team will have the knowledge needed to become immediately productive with Qt 3D and GLSL, and, in addition, take away over 60 working examples for future reference.
+During the on-site course, our expert trainers guide your developers through the course content using a mixture of presentations, examples, and hands-on exercises.
+By the end of the training course your team will have the knowledge needed to become immediately productive with Qt 3D and GLSL, and, in addition, take away over 60 working examples for future reference.

 On-site Qt 3D Training – Course Contents

 - User Input: Picking, Keyboard Handling, Logical Devices

 - Integration and Helpers: Dynamic Scenes, QtQuick Integration

 - Scene Graph: Graphics Pipeline, GLSL, Coordinate Systems, Texturing

 - Frame Graph: Viewports, Layers, Selecting Shaders at Runtime, Post-processing Effects

 The Qt 3D Training course requires using Qt 5.7.1 or superior and assumes prior knowledge of Qt Quick.
 No prior knowledge of OpenGL is required.